PierreStephaneVoltaire/game/docs/RULES_AND_FILES.md

   presentation kept outside Svelte components and the general view model.
 - `src/lib/ui/shop-offer-view-model.ts` — normalized catalogue and permanent
   LOC offers used by the same cards, quantity controls, cart, and preview.
-- `src/lib/ui/journey-activity-messages.ts` — authored Play/Socialize vignette
+- `src/lib/ui/journey-activity-messages.ts` — projects authored activity
-  projection and generic narration for other activities.
+  completion copy from `event-texts.json` and interruption narration.
 - `src/lib/ui/run-archive-export.ts` — portable Markdown serialization for all
   Endings, using graveyard wording only for Death.
 - `src/lib/ui/graveyard-export.ts` — Death-only compatibility adapter over the